Tick tock, tick tock, tick tock.

 Lights And Action

 At night, having timed lights that add an unpredictability to the property can work to increase the burglar’s risk.
-A motion sensor and strong outside light combination can make any would-be burglar quickly determined to make like a shadow and fade away from your property, for fear of being identified.
+A motion sensor and strong outside light combination can encourage any would-be burglar to make like a shadow and fade away from your property, for fear of being identified.

 A motion sensor and strong light combination with an instantaneous digital camera attached is both a deterrent and a help in identifying potential burglars for the police.